 Our goals are to: (1) increase access to quality healthcare, (2) provide family-centered care (the family is the patient's primary source of strength and support), and (3) improve health outcomes for underserved and/or uninsured patients who travel to St. Louis for medical care.
 Primary sources of support for the organization are individual donors, corporate and foundation grants, corporate sponsorships and community partnerships.

 Families travel to St. Louis to receive treatment in top ranked hospitals and medical facilities in search of exceptional care and even miracles.
-Naturally, accessing this care comes at a high price that our families simply cannot afford: 82% of our patients fall below the Federal Poverty threshold.
-These are families with young children, struggling with meeting basic necessities in their own homes, and are essentially too poor to be sick.
+Naturally, accessing this care comes at a high price that our families simply cannot afford: 85% of our patients fall below the Federal Poverty threshold.
+These are families struggling to meet basic necessities in their own homes, and are essentially too poor to be sick.
 The additional financial burdens, like hospital bills, hotels, decent meals can be the tipping point between sickness and health.
-"Medical problems cause 62% of all personal bankruptcies filed in the U.S. and in a finding that surprised even the researchers, 78% of those filers had medical insurance at the start of their illness, including 60.3% who had private coverage, not Medicare or Medicaid."1
+"Medical problems cause 62% of all personal bankruptcies filed in the U.S. and in a finding that surprised even the researchers, 78% of those filers had medical insurance at the start of their illness, including 60.3% who had private coverage, not Medicare or Medicaid."

 1Himmelstein, Thorne, Warren, & Woolhandler, Medical Bankruptcy in the United States, 2007: Results of a National Study (The American Journal of Medicine, 2009), Volume 122, Issue 8, Pages 741-746)